Sequestration

 - Jewellery

-The Trustee can also request a regular contribution from your income during the sequestration period.
+The Trustee can also request a regular contribution from your income for up to 4 years from the start of sequestration.

 If you are considering this solution to debt management, read our guide for more information on how it works, the consequences and how you can apply.
 You can also contact PayPlan for free advice if you need further help.